andreikop/python-ws-discovery/README.md

 WS-Discovery in Python
 ======================
 This is WS-Discovery implementation for Python 3.
 It allows to both discover services and publish discoverable services.
+For Python 2 support, use the latest 1.x version of this package.

 Extensive [package documentation](https://koodaamo.github.io/python-ws-discovery) is available.